 Studying online gives you a lot of independence; you can learn on the go or in your lunch hour.
 However, when deadlines are looming it’s a great idea to create a dedicated study space away from family and household distractions where you can really knuckle down to your work.

 Not sure where to start?
-Read our blog on ‘How to create your perfect study space’
+Check out our blog on ‘How to create your perfect study space’.

 2. Make the most of your commute

 The average UK resident commutes, on average, for 57.1 minutes per day.
 If this is you, and you’re lucky enough to do this by train or bus, you could use this ‘wasted’ time for reading course materials and research.

 Dentist appointments, parents’ evenings, work meetings… it’s sometimes easy to feel like your day is already as full as it can get!
 However, if you actually write down all your commitments on a calendar (this handy template allows you to create your own!) then you’ll probably start to see where you have space to squeeze in a bit of extra study.
 This approach means that you don’t have to cancel or rearrange your other commitments, but makes it easier to spot the time you already have free.

 4. Have a digital detox

 Phones, tablets, TVs, computers, games consoles – screens are everywhere these days – and they’re all filled with games and apps designed to distract you and sap your productivity.
 If you’re really having trouble focusing, the easiest solution is to do the unthinkable and avoid your devices completely.
 Put your phone in a drawer, or another room.
 Or you could even try going to the library to study and leave your phone at home.
 We promise, Facebook will still be there when you get back!

 5. Stay healthy